- Home

 Overview

-In the wake of hurricanes, earthquakes, and fiscal collapse, Puerto Ricans have confronted the limits of state-led reconstruction and the rise of post-disaster speculation.
+In the wake of hurricanes, earthquakes, and fiscal collapse, Puerto Ricans have confronted the limits of state-led reconstruction and the rise of disaster capitalism.
 At the same time, they have forged new community-based experiments in self-governance, collective care, and imaginative practice.

-Post-Disaster Futures brings together scholars, artists, and activists to examine how disaster recovery can both reinforce existing hierarchies of power and open pathways toward transformation.
+Post-Disaster Futures brings together scholars, artists, and activists.
 Moving between the archipelago and its diaspora, the volume traces a collective effort to rethink what repair means when the very institutions of recovery and governance perpetuate the damage they claim to fix.
-Through essays, interviews, poetry, and conversations, contributors explore themes ranging from energy justice and housing displacement to memory, migration, and artistic practice.
-They show how the ruins of colonial modernity—its failed infrastructures and broken promises—can be sources of solidarity and imagination.
+Through essays, interviews, poetry, and conversations, the contributors explore themes ranging from energy justice and housing displacement to memory, migration, and artistic practice.
+Collectively, they show how the ruins of colonial modernity can be sources of solidarity and imagination.